Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Consumption difficult to detect

-An e-liquid containing a synthetic cannabinoid can look like an ordinary vaping product, without an easily identifiable smell.
+An e-liquid containing a synthetic cannabinoid can look like an ordinary vaping product, without an easily identifiable odor.

 Networks